Prashant211111/Animated-login-form/README.md

 Designed and developed by Prashant211111

 License
-This project is licensed under the MIT License - see the LICENSE file for details.
-GitHub Repository
+This  project is licensed under the MIT License.